Frijol/climate-change/glossary.md

 # DoE
 Department of Energy (U.S.A.)

+# ETS
+Emissions Trading System

+# EU ETS
+European Union Emissions Trading System (carbon market)

+# FCR
+feed conversion ratio: in agriculture and aquaculture, the ratio of feed consumed versus pound of weight gained

 # geoengineering
 Deliberate human intervention in the earth's climate on a global scale

 # GHG
 greenhouse gas

+# greenhouse gases
+Atmospheric gases which are transparent to ultraviolet radiation from the sun, but impermeable to infrared (such as the warmth rising from the earth).
+Carbon dioxide is such a gas.

+# Green Revolution
+From 1950-1992, a movement to increase food production without bringing more land under cultivation.
+Related to the work of Norman Borlaug and spread of monocultures.

 # helical turbine
 A vertical turbine whose blades are modeled after birds' wings

 # inverted rates
 The more you buy, the more it costs per unit

+# IPCC
+Intergovernmental Panel on Climate Change (a UN organization)

+# JI
+Joint Implementation, a flexible mechanism for carbon markets under the Kyoto Protocol

+# Keeling's curve
+The mapping of background carbon concentrations on Mauna Loa which by 1962 showed that ~half the CO2 from fossil fuel burning was accumulating in the air.

 # kWh
 kilowatt hour, the product of the power transmitted in kilowatts and the time in hours